Parisson/Telemeta-pages/fr/home.rst

 License
 =======

-You can use this application in accordance with term of the CeCILL license v2 which is compatible with GPL v2 (see `LICENSE <http://github.com/yomguy/Telemeta/blob/master/LICENSE.txt>`_) for more informations.
+You can use this application in accordance with term of the CeCILL license v2 which is compatible with GPL v2 license (see `LICENSE <http://github.com/yomguy/Telemeta/blob/master/LICENSE.txt>`_) for more informations.

 .. _Telemeta: http://telemeta.org